dtm-labs/en.dtm.pub/docs/practice/msg.md

 ```

 In the above code, a transactional message is created first.
-Two subtransactions, namely TransOut and TransIn, are added to the transactional message.
+Two sub-transactions, namely TransOut and TransIn, are added to the transactional message.
 The local transaction internally calls the Prepare interface.
 After the local transaction is committed, it calls the Submit interface.
-After DTM receives the submit message, it calls the relevant subtransaction to ensure final completion.
+After DTM receives the submit message, it calls the relevant sub-transaction to ensure final completion.

 ## Timeout check